prasanna-ds/ultimate-ai/README.md

 2. "https://www.worldometers.info/coronavirus/" is external and we don't have control on changes.
 So we if we could not parse the html, we set the corona_case_count as -1 which indicates(to be monitored) that we have to adjust our application without stopping the processing of events and downtime.

+Another distributed and robust solution could be to use a external key-value store, for ex: Memcached, without increasing the complexity of the architecture

 ## Running in Production